TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/59 - James/James 1/James 1.21.md

 ---

-Wherefore putting away all filthiness and overflowing of wickedness, receive with meekness the implanted word, which is able to save your souls.
+Therefore, putting away all filthiness and overflowing of wickedness, receive with humility the implanted word, which is able to save your souls.